Justice League International: Expansion

 The Justice League gets a larger roster as seen in Justice League International #24 (February 1989), cover art by Kevin Maguire and Josef Rubinstein.

-The Justice League titles continued to expand into the early to mid-1990s.
-Titles included: Justice League America, Justice League Europe, Justice League Task Force, Extreme Justice and Justice League Quarterly.
+Justice League International was renamed Justice League America.
+The franchise expanded from the early to mid-1990s by adding severall Spin offs.
+These included: Justice League Europe, Justice League Task Force, Extreme Justice and Justice League Quarterly.
 Justice League Europe was later retitled to become the second volume of Justice League International.

 In the latter part of the series, more recognizable characters, including Superman, Wonder Woman, Green Lantern and Aquaman, joined, followed by lesser known characters such as Bloodwynd, Maya, Maxima, Nuklon, Obsidian, Tasmanian Devil, and Triumph.
 Longtime JLI-era characters such as Captain Atom, Martian Manhunter, and Power Girl were revised and revamped.

 By 1996, with the commercial success of the series fading, each of the titles was eventually cancelled.

 Miniseries

 In 2003, Giffen, DeMatteis, and Maguire reunited for the six-issue miniseries Formerly Known as the Justice League.
 This depicted Maxwell Lord trying to get the gang back together as The Super Buddies – a hero-for-hire group that operated out of a strip mall.
 2005 saw a second storyline, I Can't Believe It's Not the Justice League, by the same creative team published in the pages of JLA Classified.
 This tale told a story of the characters attempt to rescue Ice from Hell.